 Locating your assets can be an essential part of your business.
 There are a dozen practices ranging from maximizing asset usage, scheduling maintenance to tracking different assets like containers, trailers, pallets, etc. Geolocation is helping businesses worldwide to get the most out of their asset tracking and management.

-Geolocation refers to any type of technology that can identify a location, from a sweeping swath of land to a needle in a haystack.
-By locating an associated device in real time, you can locate an important asset, being a container, a trailer, a pallet, etc. Often the device is a mobile phone or an internet-connected device (Internet of Things).
-Let’s dive a little deeper into four different types of geolocation technologies and their pro’s and cons.
+Geolocation refers to any type of technology that can identify a location, from a sweeping swathe of land to a needle in a haystack.
+By locating an associated device in real time, you can locate an important asset, such as a container, a trailer, a pallet, etc. Often the device is a mobile phone or an internet-connected device (Internet of Things).
+Let’s dive a little deeper into four different types of geolocation technologies and their pros and cons.

 Zooming in on GPS, BLE, WiFi and network-based geolocation